Title: HOW NOT TO BE RADICAL_AT ALL

 Credits Devadeep Gupta

 In the framework of the 3.
-Berliner Herbstsalon, the invited artists were asked to deal with the topic of rebellion against attributions, generalizations and simplifications, thereby penetrating the context of the capital of Germany.
+Berliner Herbstsalon, artists were asked to deal with the topic of rebellion against attributions, generalizations and simplifications, thereby penetrating the context of the capital of Germany.

 Performing in an ironic way, a mannequin was used as a sort of avatar to approach people and attempt to integrate in the unfamiliar environment of the metropolis of Berlin.